semmhhal/Pharmacy-Inventory-management-Angular/README.md

 - Implement proper lazy-loading techniques for the user-protected components.
 - Projects used Angular Material and have proper UI that complies with the web standards.
 Other UI kits are not permitted.
 - Used the latest Angular version features.
-- used the `ReactiveFormsModule` when working with form elements (data-driven).
+- Used the `ReactiveFormsModule` when working with form elements (data-driven).
 The `FormsModule` (template-driven) should not be used.